N1kman/product-app/README.md

 ## Alembic

-Alembic is configured specifically so you only need to update all 3 databases.:
+Alembic is configured specifically so you only need to update:
 ```
-alembic -x lang=en upgrade head
-alembic -x lang=ru upgrade head
-alembic -x lang=de upgrade head
+alembic upgrade head
 ```

 ## Docker